GarimaVerma20/dendrite.ai-/README.md

 # Dendrite.ai
+## Problem Statement
-This assignment is to parse the JSON file provided(algoparams_from_ui) and kick off in sequence the following machine learning steps programmatically like

-feature handling, feature generation and model building using Grid search after parsing hyper params.
+This assignment is to parse the JSON file provided(algoparams_from_ui) and kick off in sequence the following machine learning steps programmatically like feature handling, feature generation and model building using Grid search after parsing hyper parameters.

 Used scikit-learn-compatible machine learning pipeline that automates key stages of **feature handling**, **feature reduction**, and **model selection**.

+## Approach

+- The goal was to:

+   - Parse this JSON file

+   - Execute all Machine Learning steps in sequence

+   - Dynamically adapt to different configurations

+   - Scikit-learn-compatible pipeline architecture
-## Key Features
+### Key Features
-- ### 1.
+- #### 1.
 Feature Handling

    - Handles both numerical and textual data based on defined strategies.